Chaos, scandal and anger: Barcelona faces seminal presidential elections - KESQ

 Crucially, Font has received the backing of former Barcelona captain Carles Puyol and has predicated some of his presidential campaign on the idea of club legend Xavi returning to become the new head coach.

-Freixa, conversely, has given his backing to current head coach Ronald Koeman to continue the job he was given only last summer.
+Freixa, conversely, has given his backing to current head coach Ronald Koeman to continue the job he was given only last summer, but has also outlined a long-term plan that would see Xavi initially take over the Barcelona B team.

 The election will be decided by votes from more than 111,000 club members — or ‘socis’ in Catalan — most of who are fans of Barcelona.
 Due to the coronavirus pandemic, 22,811 members have asked to vote via mail, while the remaining 87,479 will vote in person at one of six stations located in the cities of Barcelona, Girona, Lleida, Tarragona, Tortosa and Andorra.